JaeYeonLee0621/SystemDesign-Interview/Chapter4_DistributedMessageQueue.md

 1. Only `text message` is allowed in the message queue (Message size is in the KB range)
 2. Messages can be repeatedly consumed by different consumers

-> +) Traditional Distributed Message Queue
-- Does not retain a message once it has been successfully delivered to a consumer
-- A message cannot be `repeatedly consumed`

 3. Messages should be consumed `in the same order they were produced`

-> +) Traditional Distributed Message Queue :question:
-- Does not usually guarantee delivery orders

 4. `Data retention` is 2 weeks

-+) Traditional Distirbuted Message Queue
-- Does not retain messages

 5. The producers and consumers are going to suppport, the more the better